Menu

 "You get your holding fingers and you pick your pencil up, you tip it back to lay across your hand, you put pillow finger under to keep poor Curly safe, that's your 3 Friends Hold!"

-This is how we expect the children to form each individual letter:
+This is how we expect the children to form each individual letter in Reception, Year 1 and Year 2:

 Please see the Kinetic Letter website for more information: www.kineticletters.co.uk